zgeorgin/Weekly-1-Game-Of-Life/README.md

 # Weekly-1-Game-Of-Life
- First weekly project of challenge: Convay`s game of life on C++.
+ First weekly project: Convay`s game of life on C++ with SDL.
 Im using my SDL Drawing features [library](https://github.com/zgeorgin/SDL_Drawing_features) for it

 # How to play:
  At the begining you can draw cells with left click and erase cells with right click